baocin/embedded-sigproc/content/posts/sigproc/pdm_pcm_conversion.md

 If we were to use 1 bit as in PDM, we have a much larger total noise of -10.8dB!

 So what's the trick?
 How do we deal with such a large quantization noise for the 1-bit system?
 Remember that the quantization noise is modeled as a sequence of uniformly distributed random variables that are _uncorrelated_ with each other.
-This means that the noise PSD is white -- equally present in all the frequencies.
+This means that the noise power spectral density (PSD) is white -- equally present in all the frequencies.
 If we could shape the noise so that it is concentrated in the unwanted high frequencies, we could reduce the total noise affecting the low frequencies.

 So what do we need?
 We need to (a) create a new part of the signal spectrum on the high frequency side and (b) push the quantization noise to the high frequencies. (a) is achieved via oversampling and (b) via noise shaping.

 ### Oversampling